Rick Rude: Early career (1982–1984)

-After graduating from Anoka-Ramsey Community College with a degree in physical education, Rude worked as a bouncer for a short period of time and later did a small stint as an arm wrestler.
+After graduating from Anoka-Ramsey Community College with a degree in physical education, Rude worked as a bouncer for a short period and later did a small stint as an arm wrestler.
 He would first become known to the world of professional wrestling at that time.
 Rude trained as a wrestler under Eddie Sharkey, the same trainer responsible for training other wrestling stars like Bob Backlund, The Road Warriors, Sean Waltman, Austin Aries, and Erick Rowan.
 He began wrestling in 1982 as Ricky Rood, a babyface jobber.
 Rude lost his TV debut against Jos LeDuc on the November 6, 1982 episode of Mid Atlantic Championship Wrestling.
 He started with Vancouver's NWA: All-Star Wrestling before moving on to compete for Georgia Championship Wrestling (GCW) and later the Memphis-based Continental Wrestling Association (CWA).
 Rude debuted on the May 28, 1983 episode of World Championship Wrestling, defeating Pat Rose with a dropkick.
 Gordon Solie interviewed Rude the following week, with Rude discussing transitioning from arm wrestling to pro wrestling and dropping weight to increase speed.
 He returned to Memphis in 1984, this time as "Ravishing" Rick Rude, an overconfident, arrogant heel managed by Jimmy Hart.
 Rude feuded with Jerry Lawler and later his former partner, King Kong Bundy.
 He later debuted in WCCW in a match against Kamala that he lost, and then went on to (NWA) affiliate Jim Crockett Promotions (JCP) where he and a variety of tag team partners feuded with The Road Warriors.

 Championship Wrestling from Florida (1984–1985)

 Rude was hired by Championship Wrestling from Florida (CWF) in December 1984, where he was managed by Percy Pringle.
-He defeated Pez Whatley for the NWA Florida Southern Heavyweight Championship on January 16, 1985 and lost it to Brian Blair on April 10, 1985.
+He defeated Pez Whatley for the NWA Florida Southern Heavyweight Championship on January 16, 1985, and lost it to Brian Blair on April 10, 1985.
 He captured the championship again on July 20, 1985, when he defeated Mike Graham in the finals of a Southern title tournament.
 He held the belt until October 2 of that year when he dropped it to Wahoo McDaniel, who was booking Florida during this time.
 While teaming with Jesse Barr, he won the NWA Florida United States Tag Team Championship on April 16, 1985, and feuded with Billy Jack Haynes and Wahoo McDaniel over the belts, losing the straps to McDaniel and Haynes on July 9, 1985.